mass10/rust-repository-template/README.md

-# rust-repository-template
+# About
-Simple template for Rust Repository.
+Simple template for Rust repository.